pedrouid/CAIPs/CAIPs/caip-25.md

 **Example 2**

-For the request, we define the expectation of 3 EVM chains with similar scope but with 2 of them that have extensions for capabilities.
-Additonally we have 2 Solana chains with similar scope
+For the request, we define the expectation of 5 EVM chains with similar scope and additonally we have 2 Solana chains with similar scope

 ```jsonc
 // JSON-RPC REQUEST